Protection from Eviction Act 1977

 The Protection from Eviction Act 1977 (c.
-43) is an act of Parliament of the United Kingdom protecting people renting accommodation from losing their homes without the involvement of a court.
+43) is an act of the Parliament of the United Kingdom protecting people renting accommodation from losing their homes without the involvement of a court.

-Contents
+Provisions

 The act aims to protect tenants from being ejected from their homes by landlords unless a court order exists.
 Lodgers however can be evicted without a court order.

 Section 3 states that no tenant can be forcibly evicted without a court order.
 The purpose of this section was to prevent aggressive landlords from becoming violent.

 Section 3A states that there are a number of exclusions.
 These are primarily when a landlord resides in the same property as the tenant, or the accommodation falls within the definition of a hostel or hotel.

 Section 5 states that everyone classified as having a lease or a licence, must be given four weeks' notice before they are evicted.
 Any "notice to quit" has no effect before this time unless there has been a breach of the license conditions.
-The license should state the minimum period in cases of breach, but this is commonly only 7 days notice by the licensor..
+The license should state the minimum period in cases of breach, but this is commonly only 7 days notice by the licensor.

+Repealed enactments

+Section 12(3) of the act repealed 8 enactments, listed in schedule 3 to the act.